 Birth Injury Lawyer in Hartford, CT

-If your child suffered an injury in the delivery room due to the carelessness of a doctor, call David A. Zipfel & Associates, LLC today at (860) 528-4567.
+If your child suffered an injury in the delivery room due to the carelessness of a doctor, call David A. Zipfel & Associates, LLC today at (860) 528-4567 or contact us online.

 Birth injuries can be caused by a number of factors.
 Many of them are natural occurrences that there was no way to prevent.
 Still, many of them could have been discovered early on if doctors had paid close enough attention.
 With technology today, there are many tools that are available to test and follow the pregnancy of a mother.